BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 In classical music, the male vocal range is divided into four categories whereas in choral music the male voice is categorized by the last two letters of SATB classification—tenor and bass.
 This difference in voice categorizations is due to the different requisite of classical and operatic music.
-Classical music pedagogues classify the male voice on the basis of qualities like vocal range, weight, tessitura, timbre, transition points, and vocal register.
-On the other hand, choral music singers are only classified according to their vocal range.
+Classical music pedagogues classify the male voices on the basis of qualities like vocal range, weight, tessitura, timbre, transition points, and vocal register.
+On the other hand, choral music singers are only classified according to their own vocal range.

-To categorize vocal range, classical music pedagogues first determine the vocal range and weight.
+To categorize vocal ranges, classical music pedagogues first determine the vocal range and weight.
 Then, they try to identify subtle qualities like those of tessitura, timbre, passaggio, and vocal register.
 The vocal register is the span of vocal tones that emanate from the laryngeal vibration patterns of the vocal folds.
 There are four universally accepted vocal registers, namely:

 4 Vocal Registers For Men

 The whistle register is the highest-range of vocal register that can be produced and the most difficult to phonate.
 This register is rarely used even by professional and famous singers.
 However, there are people including males who can actually phonate the whistle.

 The falsetto is a higher vocal register than the modal voice that emanates from the vibration of the ligaments at the edges of the vocal cord.
 The falsetto register overlaps with the modal register by an octave.

 3) Modal Register